2023 Novosibirsk Oblast gubernatorial election: Background

 Mayor of Vologda Andrey Travnikov was appointed acting Governor of Novosibirsk Oblast in October 2017, replacing first-term governor Vladimir Gorodetsky, who resigned early at his own request.
 Travnikov won the following gubernatorial election in September 2018 with 64.5% of the vote.
 Newly elected governor Travnikov also appointed Gorodetsky, his predecessor, to the Federation Council.

 In December 2022 Governor Travnikov announced that he had made a decision about running for a second term in office, however, he declined to publicly disclose it.
 Several gubernatorial candidates were mentioned as Travnikov's potential replacements, including State Duma members Dmitry Savelyev, Viktor Ignatov and Oleg Ivaninsky, Legislative Assembly of Novosibirsk Oblast Speaker Andrey Shimkiv, vice governors Vladimir Znatkov and Yury Petukhov, and even Communist Mayor of Novosibirsk Anatoly Lokot.
 In April 2023 Andrey Travnikov announced his intention to run for reelection, and two weeks later he received support for his campaign from President Vladimir Putin.

 Candidates

-In Novosibirsk Oblast candidates for governor can be nominated only by registered political partiest, self-nomination is not possible.
+In Novosibirsk Oblast candidates for governor can be nominated only by registered political parties; self-nomination is not possible.
 However, candidates are not obliged to be members of the nominating party.
 Candidate for Governor of Novosibirsk Oblast should be a Russian citizen and at least 30 years old.
 Candidates for governor should not have a foreign citizenship or residence permit.
 Each candidate in order to be registered is required to collect at least 7% of signatures of members and heads of municipalities.
 Also gubernatorial candidates present 3 candidacies to the Federation Council and election winner later appoints one of the presented candidates.